 The web page presents the trees as rows on a table/spreadsheet.
 Read more about how to sort and filter the data and edit the data.

 Use the Species fields to assign a genus/species by Common or Botanical name.
 The Variety field allows for further distinctions to be recorded (if required) – enter some text or select from the configurable dropdown list.

-If the Structure is a Group, Hedge, Shrubs or Woodland (displayed as a polygon), then you can record multiple species with a Variety and NumTrees for each one.
+If the Structure is a Group, Hedge, Shrubs or Woodland (displayed as a polygon or a linear oblong), then you can record multiple species with a Variety and NumTrees for each one.
 The NumTrees for each species are automatically added up and the total stored in the NumTrees field for the group.